maxeyz/portfolio/README.md

     **Version Control and Code Review:** We used a combination of Perforce and Helix Swarm for storing project data and code review.

-    **Project Planning:** Hansoft was utilized for planning our tasks and milestones.
+    **Project Planning:** Hansoft was utilized for planning and check the status of tasks and milestones.

     **Programming Language:** The project was programmed using Angelscript.